phootip/transaction-email-parser/README.md

   },
 ]
 ```
+For more example, take a look at `./test/example.js`, `gmail.test.js`.
+Then try `npm run example`, `npm run test`

-note that id can be use to search on gmail webpage with `rfc822msgid:{id}`
+> **_NOTE:_** id can be use to search on gmail webpage with `rfc822msgid:{id}`

 # Support Provider
-We only support Thai Bank right now, if you want a new providers to be add, sent me an email sample or open a PR to add them
+We only support Thai Banks right now, if you want a new providers to be add, sent me an email sample or open a PR to add them
 - AIS
 - Kasikorn
 - KKP: Kiatnakin Phatra Bank